immunomind/immundata/README.md

 ### Install the package

- - **Latest CRAN release:** simply run
+ - **Latest CRAN release:**

+    To install the latest CRAN-distributed version, simply run:

     ```r
     pak::pkg_install("immundata")
     ```

- - **Latest GitHub release:** because releasing on CRAN is limited to one release per one or two months or if the above command doesn't work, try installing the very latest release of `immundata` from the code repository:
+ - **Latest GitHub release:**

+    Releasing new package versions on CRAN is limited to one release per one or two months.
+If you want to install the very latest release, or if the above command doesn't work, try installing `immundata` from the code repository:

     ```r
     pak::pkg_install("immunomind/immundata-rlang")
     ```

- - **Latest development version:** if you are willing to try unstable yet bleeding edge features, or if there are some hot fix for your open GitHub ticket, please install the development version via:
+ - **Latest development version:**

+    If you are willing to try unstable yet bleeding edge features, or if there are some hot fix for your open GitHub ticket, please install the development version:

     ```r
     pak::pkg_install("immunomind/immundata-rlang@dev")